Behind the Wish - Jess

 I am not dancing well because dyskinesia is making me move but she’s dancing with me.
 And she’s ‘let's dance to Taylor Swift’s Shake It Off’ and we were laughing.
 So, I think the dancing will help me.
 All the dancing I did made my balance and strength good and that’s only going to help me.
 You've got to find a silver lining.

-The Very First Wish
+The very first Wish

 When I came back from London and was settling back into Adelaide, something was still missing.
 It was that volunteer aspect.
 I was like, I want to volunteer so what’s around.
 And I came across Make-A-Wish.
 It was pretty much that simple.